Research Snapshot

 US gas remains under pressure from a larger-than-expected storage build and mild weather.
 That combination keeps traders focused on the immediate surplus problem, which is why the front of the curve continues to feel heavy.

-At the same time, the broader gas complex is not cleanly bearish.
+At the same time, the broader gas complex is not cleanly weaker.
 Damage to key LNG infrastructure in Qatar matters because it tightens the global balancing mechanism.
 Even if US Henry Hub looks soft today, a meaningful outage in global LNG capacity reduces the cushion for any later demand surprise.

 Why this matters